-- The Company's general operating and organisational principles; and - Controls implemented within each operating, functional and financial department, which contribute to the effectiveness of the permanent control system; and - Control functions that enable an independent and objective assessment of the Company's security and operating quality to be provided to management.
+- The Company's general operating and organisational principles; and - Controls implemented within each operating, functional and financial department, which contribute to the effectiveness of the permanent control system (under AMF's internal control program, the owner of each process is required to attest to the operational effectiveness of controls within their area of responsibility on a regular basis); and - Control functions that enable an independent and objective assessment of the Company's security and operating quality to be provided to management.

-Based on AXA Group corporate governance standards, AMF general organisational principles contributing to the management of the internal control system are primarily based on:
+AMF general organisational principles contributing to the management of the internal control system are primarily based on:

-- an organisational structure that respects the segregation of duties; - AMF's compliance with AXA Group standards, included in the Group Standards Handbook (GSH).
-These standards are applied via: - the risk management policies, which specify the procedures to be implemented in order to identify, assess, monitor and manage all the risks included in AMF's risk profile (financial risk, insurance risk, operational risk, liquidity risk, emerging risks and reputational risk); - the compliance policy, which specifies the role and assignments of the Compliance Function - the internal IFC program, which specifies the internal control system for the financial reporting process; - familiarity with the processes in place through an on-going improvement of operating processes; and the introduction of preventive measures such as the promotion of corporate ethics, which aims to encourage all employees to abide by the principles of professional ethics, integrity and fairness.
+- an organisational structure that respects the segregation of duties; - AMF's compliance with AXA Group standards.
+These standards are applied via: - the risk management policies, which specify the procedures to be implemented in order to identify, assess, monitor and manage all the risks included in AMF's risk profile (financial risk, insurance risk, operational risk, liquidity risk, emerging risks, strategic risks, regulatory risks and reputational risk); - the compliance policy, which specifies the role and assignments of the Compliance Function - the internal IFC program, which specifies the internal control system for the financial reporting process;

+- familiarity with the processes in place through an on-going improvement of operating processes; and - the introduction of preventive measures such as the promotion of corporate ethics, which aims to encourage all employees to abide by the principles of professional ethics, integrity and fairness.